 Crowdsourcing relies on people to participate in a meaningful process as potential partners.
-In crowdsourcing people who were formally known as the customer now become the collaborator.
-The power of collective collaboration can not only drive product innovation, but has been leveraged for decades to build organization strategy.
+In crowdsourcing, people, who were formally known as the customer, now become the collaborator.
+This becomes a new way to appreciate, collaborative, organization strategy design.

 Crowdsourcing has a strong sociological theme and shares this vital link with a vibrant change approach known as Appreciative Inquiry (AI).
 AI taps into the impact of collaborative discovery, the wisdom of each as well as the collective wisdom of the crowdsourced insights.